Well, microneedling, as the name suggests, uses tools with tiny metal (ideally titanium) needles, to make microscopic

 As you should be using a roller with needles of 0.5mm or less, this at home treatment should not be painful and it should not draw blood.

 You may experience the sensation of mild sunburn:

 One rare side effect is hives.
 If you experience these, stop immediately and seek medical attention.

-If, whilst carrying out dermarolling, your experiencing tenderness and discomfort, then you are likely over-rolling the area and should stop.
+If, whilst carrying out dermarolling, you're experiencing tenderness and discomfort, then you are likely over-rolling the area and should stop.

 How much is too much microneedling?

 With microneedling, the saying "too much of a good thing" is true.

 The key to dermarolling is to not treat the same area too much.
 The reason is that over treating has the opposite effect to the outcome we want.
 Over-rolling stimulates the production of an enzyme called collagenase.
 This breaks down the collagen in your skin, when what we want is to build collagen.